garfix/nli-go/doc/remarks.md

+## 2023-03-18

+I added `state` and `action` as subsorts of `event`, which itself I made a subsort of `entity`.

+I tagged most verbs with either a `state` or `action` sort, and added a sortal filter to `while` and `before`.
+The filter filters on the type of events that need to be considered.
+This saves 3 seconds on 23 seconds, so this is relevant.

+## 2023-03-17

+I want to speed up the "before" and "while" sentences.
+They take a few seconds, each, because they bind while a great number of events.

+The number of events could be reduced by distinguishing between events and states.
+I never made this distinction before because I didn't understand the need for it.

+"CLE" says: "Adjectives in predicative positions give rise to state variables in their translation.
+States are like events, but unlike events they cannot be instantaneous." - p.23

+To me, this never was enough to make the distinction.
+But it could be useful now, for efficiency.
+It could separate the events based on location (denoted by the verb: to be), and ones based on actions (all other verbs).

 ## 2023-03-13

 Tagged relations are now stored in the dialog context database.
 Nice!
 I'm not doing anything with them , but it's good to know you can.
 You need to specify in which database the relations are stored (by adding them to a `write.map` file), but the built-in relations are: